Many car enthusiasts are curious to see if small wheels can speed up cars. As an engineer, lemme explain everything you need to know.

 • Give high acceleration to up to specific speeds.
 (This speed depends, so it can be anywhere between 30-60 kmph or more)

-Disadvantages of installing small wheels on a car.
+Disadvantages of installing small wheels on a car

 Here are some of the disadvantages of putting small wheels on your car.

-• So, this is costly process.
+• So, this is a costly process.

 • Transmission shifting issues.

-• May lower the vehicle performance indirectly.
+• It may lower the vehicle’s performance indirectly.

-Things to be aware of.
+Things to be aware of

 I hope you now have a good solid understanding of what happens when someone puts small wheels in a car.